JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 We can visualize the domain of the "train" (or source) set Ωs in blue, and the domain of the "test" (or target) set Ωt in gray.
 We reserved 20% of the samples to Ωs and 80% to Ωt.
-Internally, this geospatial `split` function is implemented in terms of efficient geospatial partitions.
+Internally, this geospatial `geosplit` function is implemented in terms of efficient geospatial partitions.

 Let's define the learning task and the geostatistical learning problem.